 Because some women are hesitant to initiate a discussion about their sexual concerns, it is important that the physician address them routinely as part of a comprehensive women’s health visit.
 Only one third of women with distressing sex problems seek help.
 The gynecologist is poised to provide this help: he/she can open a dialogue that allows a woman to discuss issues and concerns that she may otherwise not disclose for fear of embarrassment or perception that it is not important.

-Although time can be limited in the clinical setting, it is important that the woman be asked the questions that help determine the nature of the problem.
+Although time can be limited in the clinical setting, it is important that women be asked the questions that help determine the nature of the problem.
 Conditions revealed in the medical history can be identified as possible contributors to decreased sexual desire.
 Gynecologic history can provide additional information about the cause of low sexual desire.
-So many gynecologic factors exist: menstrual irregularities and the hormonal imbalances that may be their cause, sexually transmitted infections, history of pelvic surgery, urinary incontinence, and, as mentioned, vaginal dryness and painful intercourse can all contribute to the problem.
+Many gynecologic factors exist: menstrual irregularities and the hormonal imbalances that may be their cause, sexually transmitted infections, history of pelvic surgery, urinary incontinence, and, as mentioned, vaginal dryness and painful intercourse can all contribute to the problem.

 Although many women with low sexual desire will have normal findings on physical exam, the gynecologic exam can be particularly informative.
 The finding of vulvovaginal atrophy is common, but other findings can be very important: pelvic floor muscle contraction and pelvic floor prolapse (bladder, vaginal, rectal prolapse).